Have you ever had those weeks, heck months where you just go, go, go?

 Have dedicated work hours

-Be sure to have set stop time (or stop times) so when you have downtime you can feel fully present in whatever you’re doing.
+Be sure to have set stop time so when you have downtime you can feel fully present in whatever you’re doing.

 Schedule time to move your body

-Starting the day with 30 minutes of strength training or a HIIT exercise (high-intensity interval training) is a great way to reduces stress, improve your sleep, improve your mood and wake up your brain so you can focus on getting more done in less time.
+Starting the day with 30 minutes of strength training or a HIIT exercise (high-intensity interval training).
+Both are a great way to reduces stress, improve your sleep, improve your mood and wake up your brain so you can focus on getting more done in less time.